-The trade embargo against Cuba was first authorized under the Foreign Assistance Act of 1961, passed by the 87th Congress.
-President John F. Kennedy issued an executive order implementing the embargo as a response to Fidel Castro's expropriation of American assets and his decision to offer the Soviet Union a permanent military base and an intelligence post just 90 miles off the coast of Florida at the height of the Cold War.
+Sanctions against Cuba were first authorized under the Foreign Assistance Act of 1961, passed by the 87th Congress.
+In 1962 President John F. Kennedy issued an executive order implementing the trade embargo as a response to Castro's expropriation of American assets and his decision to offer the Soviet Union a permanent military base and an intelligence post just 90 miles off the coast of Florida at the height of the Cold War.
 Castro's decision confirmed Cuba as the Soviet Union's main ally in the Western Hemisphere.

-For three decades Cuba was a threat to U.S. national security.
-Not only did Cuba export Marxist-Leninist revolutions to Third World countries (most notably, Angola and Nicaragua), but, more important, it served as a base for Soviet intelligence operations and allowed Soviet naval vessels port access rights.
+For three decades, Cuba was a threat to U.S. national security.
+Not only did Cuba export Marxist-Leninist revolutions to Third World countries (most notably, Angola, and Nicaragua), but, more important, it served as a base for Soviet intelligence operations and allowed Soviet naval vessels port access rights.
 However, with the collapse of the Soviet Union and the subsequent end of Soviet subsidies to Cuba in the early 1990s, that threat virtually ceased to exist.
-(There is, of course, always the slight possibility that Castro will do something reckless.)
+(There is always the possibility that Castro will do something reckless.)
+Indeed, a 1998 report by the Defense Intelligence Agency concluded: "At present, Cuba does not pose a significant military threat to the United States or to other countries in the region.
+Cuba has little motivation to engage in military activity beyond defense of its territory and political activity."
 With the demise of the security threat posed by Cuba, all valid justifications for the embargo also disappeared.

 Trade sanctions against Cuba, however, were not lifted.
 The embargo was instead tightened in 1992 with the passage of the Cuban Democracy (Torricelli) Act, a bill that former president George Bush signed into law.
-The justification for it was, not primarily national security interests, but the Castro regime's form of government and human rights abuses.
+The justification for it was not national security interests but the Castro regime's form of government and human rights abuses.
 That change of focus was reflected in the language of the act, the first finding of which was Castro's "consistent disregard for internationally accepted standards of human rights and for democratic values."

-In 1996 Congress passed the Cuban Liberty and Democratic Solidarity (Libertad) Act, a bill that President Clinton had threatened to veto but signed into law in the aftermath of the downing of two U.S. civilian planes by Cuban fighter jets in international airspace.
+In 1996 Congress passed the Cuban Liberty and Democratic Solidarity (Libertad) Act, a bill that President Clinton had threatened to veto but instead signed into law in the aftermath of the downing of two U.S. civilian planes by Cuban fighter jets in international airspace.